-On a personal note, Big Mike is the proud father of 2 girls, Juliet and Portia.
+On a personal note, Big Mike is the proud dad of Juliet and Portia and proud bonus dad of Dominique and Dante.
 He played football for Royal High and graduated in 1993.
 Mike attended Cal State Northridge and graduated with a degree in Urban Planning.
 During this time he was the youth director for many high school and junior high programs for four different youth programs in the California area (St Paschal’s, St Rose, St Julie’s and St Edwards).
 Mike coached high school football at Oak Park High School and served as the youth leader for Hospice of Conejo.
 Mike loves travel, and he is passionate about volunteering his time in the service of others.

 Camp Widow® Kids Program Administrator